pkp/pkp-docs/dev/documentation/en/resources.md

 ## Move a locale key to pkp-lib

 A CLI tool to move a locale key from one file to another and apply the change across all languages.
 Use this to move a locale key from an application directory to pkp-lib.
+Use the `-r` flag to move a key from pkp-lib to the application.

 Run the following from the root directory of an application.